EMFs & Blue Light: How They Disrupt Mitochondrial Health and Circadian Rhythm

 You may request a free 15-minute consultation with Dr. Martina Sturm to review your health concerns and outline appropriate next steps within a root-cause, systems-based framework.

-When should blue light blocking glasses be worn?
+Do blue light blocking glasses really work?

-Does red light therapy support mitochondrial health?
+Is red light therapy beneficial for mitochondrial health?

 Resources